 Faculty Scholars Program

-The Faculty Scholars Program at NYU Grossman Long Island School of Medicine helps faculty members advance their teaching skills and develop curricula that effectively deliver high-quality, evidence-based medical education.
+The Faculty Scholars Program at NYU Grossman Long Island School of Medicine helps faculty members advance their teaching skills for effective delivery of high-quality, evidence-based medical education.

-As a participant in the program, you design an educational research project and carry it out from start to finish.
-You also take part in inquiry-based, interactive class sessions and complete self-guided, independent reading assignments geared toward professional development.
+As a participant in the program, you commit to attending in person educational workshops for the academic year.
+Classes contain inquiry-based, interactive content, as well as self-guided, independent reading assignments geared toward professional development.

-Topics include learning theories, collaborative learning methods, instructional models for designing courses, and how to be an effective leader and mentor in academic environments.
-You gain experience searching and appraising literature about medical education, designing research studies, analyzing data, and presenting and publishing your research findings.
+Topics include learning theories, collaborative learning methods, instructional models for designing courses, and how to be an effective educational scholar to present and publish your work.

 Learn how to apply to our program and more about our recent graduates.
 If you have questions, contact Jeannine Nonaillada, PhD, assistant dean for faculty development and mentoring, at jeannine.nonaillada@nyulangone.org.